-A complete brochure, including an order form and details of the current programme, is available.
+A complete brochure, including an order form and details of the current programme, will soon be available.

 Performance practice scholarship is vital, however, if anything is to be accomplished in lifting notation from the manuscript to the ears through a convincing performance.
 Palaeographical, philological, musicological, organological, archaeological and anthropological resources are all necessary to recover what can be known of performance practice, and, more importantly, to understand how uncertain much of that knowledge is, and will remain.
 The scholarly resources of the Pontifical Institute of Mediaeval Studies, and of the University of Toronto at large, provide Sine Nomine with a stimulating and congenial setting to turn research into sound.